 d.
 Using the regression parameter estimates from each of these regressions, provide an estimate of the probability that a 20 year old mother would have a SGA infant.
 Explain any similarities or differences these estimates might have when compared to the sample proportion of SGA infants among 20 year olds.

 Answer:

+Grading: 10/10

 Using the linear regression model, the estimated probability that a 20-year-old mother would have a SGA infant is 16.069%.